 - Headache, myalgias, arthralgias, paresthesias and fatigue

 - Induction of skin cancer, especially squamous cell carcinoma

 - Risk of lymphoma

 Although less effective that methotrexate and ciclosporin, the following immunosuppressive medications are sometimes used to treat psoriasis:

 - Mycophenolic mofetil

-Several newer strategies specifically aimed at reducing or eliminating the pathogenic effects of T cells are currently under investigation.
-Treatment with several drugs appears effective in many patients and relatively safe.
-The expense of treatment limits their use at present.
+Treatment with several targeted drugs appears effective for psoriasis in many patients and is relatively safe.
+The expense of treatment limits their use.

 Alefacept binds to CD2 on activated memory T cells.
 One-third of those treated once weekly with IM or IV alefacept achieve 75% reduction in PASI, and two-thirds achieve 50% reduction.
 Treatment may not be required again for some months.
 It appears to have few adverse effects.